cbrueffer/cbrueffer.github.io/content/home/consulting.md

 #### Areas I can help you with include, but are not limited to

+- Genomics and clinical data analysis
 - Computational pipeline/workflow development
-- Data processing, cleaning, and visualization
+- Data processing, cleaning, integration, and visualization
-- Statistical analysis and modeling
 - Machine learning
 - Software development